-Medicare of allows millions Americans to have health protection, affordably, that normally they couldn’t get otherwise.
+Medicare allows millions Americans to have health protection, affordably, that normally they couldn’t get otherwise.
 While it’s a great tool, it doesn’t cover all of the expenses that applicants could run into, which could leave you with a massive amount of debt that you would be responsible for paying out-of-pocket.
+Medicare plan g might be the perfect option for you.

 Much like traditional Medicare and the surrounding fields, Medigap plans can be confusing, but we are here to help.
 There are ten different Medicare supplements, but only three are what we would consider comprehensive coverage.
 Plan C, G, and F are the three that meet our standards of comprehensive coverage.